MarkAustinGrow/Real_Marvin/codebase_documentation.md

 - `generateDailyWrapup()`: Generates a summary of the day's engagements
 - `getRules()`: Gets the current engagement rules
 - `updateRules(newRules: EngagementRule[])`: Updates the engagement rules
+- `generateClaudeResponse(prompt: string, characterData: any)`: Generates a response using Claude Sonnet primed with character data

+Recent improvements:
+- Added a new mention rule that always responds to mentions
+- Implemented Claude Sonnet for generating responses to mentions
+- Added character data priming from Supabase to inform Claude's responses
+- Removed hardcoded usernames to prevent spamming real users

 ### 7. GrokService
 The `GrokService` class integrates with the Grok API to generate humorous responses.